 Students who complete the final two years of secondary school are awarded a certificate of education.
 The name of the certificate is different in each state and territory.

-- ACT - ACT Year 12 Certificate
+- ACT - ACT Senior Secondary Certificate (ACT SSC)

 - NSW - Higher Schools Certificate (HSC)